NupurChavan/NupurChavan/README.md

 ### Glad to see you here!

 I'm a diploma graduate in Computer Science 🎓 from Institute of Petrochemical Engineering,Lonere BATU 🏛.I'm currently persuing Degree in Computer Science from COEP Pune💻.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
-I'm currently into Android Development 🕸️ and working on my Data Structures and Algorithms 🤓.
+I'm currently into Android Development 🕸️ and working on my Web Development🤓.

 * 🌱 I’m currently learning